Sabina Orellana: Political positions

-A few minutes after being sworn into her ministerial position, Sabina Orellana announced an investigation against the groups Unión Juvenil Cruceñista (UJC) and the Resistencia Juvenil Cochala (RJC) for having incurred in racism and discrimination towards indigenous women in 2019 and 2020.
+A few minutes after being sworn into her ministerial position, Orellana announced an investigation against the groups Unión Juvenil Cruceñista (UJC) and the Resistencia Juvenil Cochala (RJC) for having incurred in racism and discrimination towards indigenous women in 2019 and 2020.
 In addition, Orellana declared that during her tenure in the ministry, she would work to promote the Wiphala as a national symbol, regretting that it had been burned during the 2019 crisis after the resignation of the president Evo Morales.

 On 19 May 2021, Orellana publicly asked the Ministry of Foreign Affairs of Bolivia to proceed to cut Bolivia–United States relations, claiming that the government in Washington "attacks Bolivian sovereignty".
+A year later, she attended a U.S. Embassy ceremony in which the U.S. government arranged for the return of pre-Columbian ceramic artifacts that had been stolen from Bolivia.

+She was dismissed by President Arce in March 2024 and replaced by Esperanza Guevara.